unionai-oss/pandera/docs/source/dataframe_models.rst

       :func:`~pandera.core.pandas.model_components.check` decorator if your static-type checker or linter complains.
-    * Since ``checks`` are class methods, the first argument value they receive is a SchemaModel subclass, not an instance of a model.
+    * Since ``checks`` are class methods, the first argument value they receive is a DataFrameModel subclass, not an instance of a model.

 .. testcode:: dataframe_schema_model

     from typing import Dict

-    class GroupbyCheckSchema(pa.SchemaModel):
+    class GroupbyCheckSchema(pa.DataFrameModel):

         value: Series[int] = pa.Field(gt=0, coerce=True)
         group: Series[str] = pa.Field(isin=["A", "B"])